 Welcome bonus touches include a feature called Launch Assist, which essentially means you get two hours of free time with one of InMotion's server administrators.
 Whether you need to change domain settings, configure cPanel, migrate WordPress or database files, they can help you get the job done.

-Some VPS hosts focus on first-time users, others go for big business, but Hostwinds does its best to appeal to everyone with no less than 10 different VPS hosting plans.
+Some VPS hosts focus on first-time users, others go for big business, but Hostwinds does its best to appeal to everyone.
+This means offering both managed and unmanaged plans.

 Liquid Web is a premium web hosting provider which has been offering top quality managed solutions for more than 20 years, and now handles 500,000 sites for more than 32,000 customers worldwide.